samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 - It allows *fitering* of tokens (we'll get to this in a later tutorial).

-To attach metadata to a token, you simply provide an object as one of the arguments to `asToken`.
+To attach metadata to a token, you simply provide an object as one of the arguments to `flowHoc`.
 This should have a `categories` key, which is itself consists of any number of facets, each of which is an array of terms.

 It's up to you how you want to classify your tokens -- Bodiless